harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

 - a __smartphone__, which I use maninly for finding campsites and navigation.
 I've been tempted by more power-efficient bike computers, that are also more readable in harsh sunlight, but I find OSM-based Android apps unbeatable when it comes to usability on the go.
 A small e-ink Android device would be the perfect OSM-machine, but they are all too expensive
 - __charging cables__ and __wall adapter__ for my phone and camera (see [below](#luxury-items))
 - a __powerbank__ (I have a small one, but I'd probably need to replace it if I go on a 4+ day trip by myself, and I'm tempted by __portable solar panels__)
-- cheap __wired earbuds__, mostly because my phone microphone seems to be getting worse over time
+- cheap __wired earbuds__, mostly because my phone microphone seems to be getting worse over time.

 ## Food
 To limit weight and because of lack of experience with fireplaces, I do not cook when camping, but I find that, especially in the summer, you can go a long way just by assembling meals out of raw and semiprocessed foods you can find in any supermarket.